lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 advantage (and a reasonable number of strong v. weak candidates) that the GRC system becomes structurally favourable for the PAP.
 This insight is important, because it allows us to infer whether or not the PAP intentionally benefits from the GRC system.
-If it is, then if the Opposition gains in relative size and strength, we should expect to observe either a decrease in GRC size or an increase in the number of SMCs relative to GRCs in the future.
+If it is, then we should expect to observe either a decrease in GRC size or an increase in the number of SMCs relative to GRCs in the future if the Opposition gains in relative size and strength.

 # Conclusion and discussion

 Provided that the incumbency strength bonus is high enough, the GRC system advantages the PAP by letting it win more seats than it would have under a traditional single-member system.
-We should consider carefully whether the purported benefits to minority representation outweigh the increased disproportionality that results.
+We should thus carefully consider whether the purported benefits to minority representation outweigh the increased disproportionality that results.